 But that doesn’t mean you know it all.
 Nothing turns people off more than someone who thinks she knows everything and has to show it.

 - While there is nothing wrong with explaining terms, jargon, etc . to a confused bride or other members of the entourage, make sure it’s done in a friendly and not condescending manner.
 No one likes to feel stupid.

-- And remember, you may have a vast array of bridal knowledge, but the bridal consultant has more regarding wedding dress shopping, so be respectful of her suggestions and comments; she has been trained and has had the experience of dealing with a multitude of brides so she does know what she’s talking about.
+- And remember, you may have a vast array of bridal knowledge, but the bridal stylist has more regarding wedding dress shopping, so be respectful of her suggestions and comments; she has been trained and has had the experience of dealing with a multitude of brides so she does know what she’s talking about.